AI Safety

 Personalised action plan included

 It’s increasingly common — but common doesn’t mean safe.
-Daniel Towle, a screen time coach who has worked with over 1,000 families and spent a year testing AI chatbot platforms, explains: “The fact that many teenagers are doing this doesn’t make it harmless.
+Daniel Towle, a Screen Time Specialist with 8 years as Head of Technology in London schools, explains: “The fact that many teenagers are doing this doesn’t make it harmless.
 These platforms use specific manipulation patterns to create emotional bonds.
 I’ve documented 11 of them.
 The AI-Proof Parent Guide walks you through recognising which ones are active in your child’s relationship — and exactly how to address each one.”

 Because the AI was optimised to make it happen.
 Daniel Towle, featured in The Washington Post, explains: “The chatbot learned what your child needs emotionally and delivered it with a consistency no human can match.
 It never rejects, never judges, never has a bad day.
 I identified 5 specific patterns that drive romantic attachment — the guide details all 5 with examples and antidotes.”